annapoliswu/chemSims/egdd.md

 ## Assessment Measures

 - What is the name of this piece of glassware?
-- Given a pipet how would you use it?
+- Given a pipette how would you use it?

 # Player Interaction Patterns and Modes